luis-orantes/doc-dev-notes/notes/english/mobile/ios/install/xcode/README.md

 ### Use Homebrew to Install a New Ruby Version

 > The macOS system Ruby is typically older and can sometimes lead to issues.
+> Homebrew allows you to install a newer, separate version of Ruby.